 We will generally use an editorial process, not a blind peer review process.
 (We may add a peer review process for a subset of articles at a later date, if there is interest.)
 A discussion of peer review is in the Editorial Introduction to issue #10 by Edward M. Corrado: The Code4Lib Journal Experiment, Rejection Rates, and Peer Review.
 In a June 6, 2012, post on his blog, long-time editorial committee member Jonathan Rochkind wrote Code4Lib Journal and “Peer Review”.
 A more in-depth description of the editorial process can be found in a December 12, 2012, article from In the Library with the Lead Pipe: Open Ethos Publishing at Code4Lib Journal and In the Library with the Lead Pipe and in the Editorial Introduction to issue #26 by Kelley McGrath: On Being on The Code4Lib Journal Editorial Committee.

 Submissions can be solicited by the Editorial Committee (EC) from specific people; solicited with an invitation on a topic; or submitted solely at author’s initiative.
 The EC will maintain private forums for discussion of submitted articles.
 Other business of the journal that’s not about specific articles will be conducted in public forums such as our public listserv and wiki pages.

 A submission can come in the form of a complete draft, or a proposal in the form of an abstract.
 Submissions will be forwarded to the entire EC.
 A provisional vote will be taken within a month of submission, hopefully sooner.
-Not all editors need to vote on every proposal, but for a submission to be provisionally accepted at least two editors and a majority of those voting will be in favor.
+Not all editors need to vote on every proposal, but to be provisionally accepted submissions need to be achieve a positive result per the Code4Lib Journal Voting rules.
 A provisionally accepted article will have an editor assigned to it, and a target issue.
 There will generally be an issue-specific deadline for complete drafts, if the original submission was just a proposal.